-- 1. Remove the securing special screw on the riser bracket. - 2.
+- 1. Remove the thumbscrew on the back coverRemove the securing special screw on the riser bracket. - 2.
 Remove the thumbscrew on the riser bracket - 3.
 Lift up the riser bracket out of system. - 4.
-Remove the slot covers from the riser bracket. - Orient the PCI-E card with the riser guide slot and push in the direction of the arrow until the PCI-E card sits in the PCI card connector. - 6 Secure the PCI-F card with the screw - 7.
-Reverse the steps 1 3 to install the riser bracket.
+Loosen and remove the bracket securing screw. - Orient the PCI-E card with the riser guide slot and push in the direction of the arrow until the PCI-E card sits in the PCI card connector. - 6 Secure the PCI-F card with the screw - 7.
+Reverse the previous steps to install the riser bracket.